PhlexPlexico/G5WS/README.md

 The extension REST In PAWN is required in order to run this.

+Please note that if you are making calls from a Windows Game Server, you **must** run the calls over HTTPS.

 ## Thanks To
 [splewis](https://github.com/splewis) for the initial plugin.
 It was stated that this could be used as a modified product, or forked.